dfernandez79/rinter/README.md

 # Rinter

-Rinter it's a minimalist state container based on [reactive extensions].
+Rinter is a minimalist state container based on [reactive extensions].

 ## Installation